Establishment of Support Orders

 - The parents may provide additional information, consent to the proposed child support notice and order, or request a hearing.

-- If neither parent contacts the CSED the proposed order will be finalized by default, based on the terms in the notice.
+- If neither parent contacts the CSSD the proposed order will be finalized by default, based on the terms in the notice.

-- If the CSED receives additional information and corrections are needed an amended proposed child support notice and order may be issued.
+- If the CSSD receives additional information and corrections are needed an amended proposed child support notice and order may be issued.

 - The notice must be read carefully as there are set time-frames involved in requesting a hearing.
 If a hearing is requested, additional steps are taken at that time.
-Please review the information on the Administrative Hearings page.
+Please review the information about Administrative Hearings.

 If there are questions about any part of this process please contact the child support office handling the case.